MathewRGB/BlaEngine/docs/engine-interface.md

 * all command strings the engine receives will end with '\n', also all commands the GUI receives should end with '\n',
-  Note: '\n' can be 0x0d or 0x0a0d or any combination depending on your OS.
+  Note: '\n' can be 0x0c or 0x0a0c or any combination depending on your OS.
-  If you use Engine and GUI in the same OS this should be no problem if you communicate in text mode, but be aware of this when for example running a Linux engine in a Windows GUI.
+  If you use Engine und GUI in the same OS this should be no problem if you cummunicate in text mode, but be aware of this when for example running a Linux engine in a Windows GUI.

-* arbitrary white space between tokens is allowed
-  Example: "debug on\n" and  "   debug     on  \n" and "\t  debug \t  \t\ton\t  \n" all set the debug mode of the engine on.

 * The engine will always be in forced mode which means it should never start calculating or pondering without receiving a "go" command first.